top of page

 Community Wealth Building is a people-centered approach to economic development that focuses on building, retaining, and recirculating wealth within local systems and industry by prioritizing local ownership, democratic control, and a more balanced distribution of wealth.
 It involves using strategies like supporting local cooperatives, social enterprises, and community land trusts, and leveraging the purchasing power of large local institutions to create good jobs and keep resources within the community.
 Learn more about the model here.

-CWB 2026 Learning Lab Schedule
+CWB 2026 Learning Lab Sessions

 March 19th